 Instructions

 - Bake for around 20 minutes until the lemon layer has set.
-Giving the pan a little shake should see that there is no real wobble left to the lemon layer.
+Giving the pan a little shake should show no wobble left to the lemon layer.

-- Once baked, cool the lemon squares to room temperature, then refrigerate for at least an hour before slicing.
+- Once baked, cool the lemon squares to room temperature, then refrigerate for at 1-2 hours before slicing.
 Powdered sugar can be dusted over the top at the time of serving.

 Delicate and tangy.
 Thanks for a lovely, simple and delicious recipe.